paperclippete/FinalMilestone/README.md

 More users with more membership transactions will necessitate a receipting system or order history panel.
 This is not currently offered by the site but should be a priority for future development.

+> Allow events to have a date range

+Resetting the user queue and allowing an event to span over a period of time would increase useability of the site.
+At present a host can choose a date range but can only have one event queue of x max participants for the event date range.
+It is possible to work around but as site activity increases this will become an issue.

+> Allow an event to span a weekend

+Choosing multiple days would increase functionality for events that would span a time period.

 ### Technologies Used